Basics · 6 min watch

 How to test your tap water at home

-San Diego tap water regularly tests at 17 to 20 grains per gallon, which puts it in the very hard category.
+San Diego tap water is hard, and the City publishes an average of about 16 grains per gallon for its own system, firmly in the very hard category.
 A five-minute test strip check gives you a directional reading you can act on.
 It won't replace a professional analysis, but it tells you enough to know whether treatment is worth exploring.

 What you'll learn